Personal statement

 - MG419/508 - Contemporary Issues and Trends in International Business

-- MG934 - Professional Management Practice (for business masters)
+- MG934 - Professional Management Practice (Masters)

 In all my classes I look to employ a teaching approach based around principles of andragogy: